ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

    to use only packages from that package index.

    The Ansys package index uses PyPI upstream.
-This prevents other users from being able to inject packages from PyPI that would supersede our packages, even if they are of a higher version.
+This prevents other users from being able to inject packages from PyPI that would supersede Ansys packages, even if they are of a higher version.

    This is not the case if you use ``--extra-index-url``, which adds to rather